-Delirium is a sudden change in a person’s mental function, which includes their ways of thinking and their behavior or level of consciousness.
-This change often affects memory and concentration.
+Delirium is a sudden change in a person’s mental function.
+This can include their ways of thinking, behavior, or level of consciousness.

 Medical professionals do not yet fully understand delirium, but it seems to have an association with older age, alcohol withdrawal, and certain medical conditions.